0shaurya/mathular-theme/pages/calculus1/limit_properties.md

 where \\(c>0\\).
 Use the constant multiple rule to figure out what happens if \\(c\\) is negative.
 All of these limits can be found either by looking at a graph, or by thinking about what happens to the expression as \\(x\\) approaches \\(0\\) or \\(\infty\\).

 Whenever evaluating a limit of a continuous function algebraically, the first step should always be to plug in the number.
-This method is known as <b>direct substitution</b>.Most of the time, this will be enough to get you the right answer.
+This method is known as <b>direct substitution</b>.
+Most of the time, this will be enough to get you the right answer.
 In the next section, we'll go over when direct substitution won't work.